GaetanLepage/phd-manuscript/sections/1_introduction/1_motivations.typ

 More generally, the design of embodied agents is at the core of social robotics.
 Social robots operate in complex, dynamic, and often crowded environments.
 They differ from traditional robots, such as the ones used in industrial settings to perform repetitive, narrow-scope actions.
-These social robots do not need to adapt and interact in an unpredictable environment.
+These manufacturing-oriented robots do not need to adapt and interact in an unpredictable environment.
 Their policy is often deterministic and programmed in advance.
 Also, they are not expected to interact naturally with humans.
-Bridging the gap toward capable social robots remains a significant challenge.
+Bridging the gap to capable social robots remains a significant challenge.
 As Hans Moravec observed in the 1980s @moravec_mind_1988, tasks that are easy for humans—such as perception and motor coordination—are surprisingly difficult for robots.
 This paradox highlights a central challenge of social robotics: while computers can outperform humans in abstract reasoning tasks, they still struggle with sensorimotor skills that even infants master early in life.
 His observation, from 1988, remains highly relevant today as multimodal perception and action remain key challenges in #acr("AI") and robotics.